If you want a seemingly impossible task, try to find all the descriptive words that begin with letter Z. You'll be up for quite a while!

 Zany, what a zany word!
 In the days of yore, zany wasn't an adjective, but a person; specifically, a clown given to extravagant, outlandish gestures.
 Since that time, the clown has vanished, but the description of his antics remains.

 Zany, used as an adjective, implies crazy, wild, and out-there antics; just another of the many descriptive words that begin with letter Z.

 Do you want to really impress your friends?
-See if you can work this gem, zeitgeist, into a conversation!
-Zeitgeist is a German word, and translated, it means “the spirit of the age.”
+See if you can work this gem into a conversation!
+Zeitgeist is a German word, and roughly translates as "the spirit of the age."